- 11+ Mock Exams

 A Familiarisation booklet, produced by the CEM, contains information about the content of the tests, some advice about taking the tests and a few sample questions.
 You can see the most recent booklet here >

 - You need to register your child to take the Slough Consortium 11 Plus test.
-Online registration for the September 2019 exam will open at the beginning of May 2019 on the website of the Slough Consortium of Grammar Schools and close in the middle of June 2019.
-The registration dates for the 2019 exam have yet to be confirmed.
+Online registration for the September 2020 exam will open at the beginning of May 2020 on the website of the Slough Consortium of Grammar Schools and close in the middle of June 2020.

 - The sole purpose of registration is to enable your son or daughter to sit the 11 Plus exam.
 The consortium will order one set of exam papers for them, therefore ensure that you complete the registration process once only.

 By scoring 111 or more, your child will be eligible for consideration for a place at any Slough grammar school named on your Local Authority’s Common Application Form (CAF).
 However, this does not guarantee a place as the schools may be oversubscribed.
 Each school’s admissions policy will describe how places are allocated in the event of oversubscription.

 The results for the 2018 Slough 11 Plus were released on 16th October.
 The results for the 2019 exam will be announced in the middle of October (the specific date will not be given in advance by the Slough Consortium of Grammar Schools).

 When you receive your child’s 11 Plus results in October 2019, you will have until Thursday 31st October 2019 to submit your Common Application Form to your Local Authority.
 You can name up to 6 schools when you apply.
 School places for September 2020 will be confirmed at the beginning of March 2020.

 If you live outside Slough, you must apply through your own Local Authority – even if your child currently attends a Slough primary school.